 Other fees you need to know about: An inactive account fee is $10 per month after 12 months of no activity.
 There’s a dormant account fee that’s $10 per month after 36 months of no activity.

 Okay, if you aren’t going to use your card anymore, pay off the balance and take steps to close it and get back your security deposit.
-You can’t graduate to an unsecured card with this issuer.
-They don’t offer one!
+You can’t graduate to an unsecured card with this issuer because they don’t offer one.

 For garnishments/levies, it’s $150 per incident.
-This issuer is focused on the bad credit market, so they probably do make money from these unfortunate incidents occur.
+This issuer is focused on the bad credit market, so they probably do make money when these unfortunate incidents occur.

 Security Deposit: A minimum of $200 and a maximum of $3,000, dependent upon approval.
 This used to go up to $5,000, but I don’t recommend making such a large security deposit anyway.
 You do not earn interest on the deposit, so don’t put more in the account than you need to.

 Credit limit: Your credit limit will be based on your security deposit.
 If your deposit is $500, your limit will be $500.
 The annual fee will be charged to your account, so your initial available credit will equal your deposit less the $35 fee.